 The average strength of the regiment was 668.
 There were 293 admissions into hospital (439/1000 mean strength), with 7 deaths in hospital, 1 out of hospital and 3 among the invalids (16.47 deaths/1000 mean strength).
 The average number of daily sick was 12.36; the total deaths to strength for the year was 1.19.
 The following soldiers died during the year:

-- No 1340 Pte Samuel Lemar aged 21 years died on 6 Mar 1870 at the regimental hospital from jaundice.
+6 Mar No 1340 Pte Samuel Lemar aged 21 years died in the regimental hospital from jaundice.
 Lemar was a bandsman who had served with the regiment for only 2 years.
 He had been quartered in Lower St Elmo Barracks.
 He reported sick on 3 Mar 1870, complaining of "great depression of spirits, lassitude, loss of appetite, pain over his liver, and yellowness of both eyes".

-- No 3969 Pte Patrick Henny aged 36 years drowned on 10 Sept 1870 while bathing in the rear of Lower St Elmo Barracks.
+10 Sep No 3969 Pte Patrick Henny, aged 36 years drowned while bathing in the rear of Lower St Elmo Barracks.
 He had served for 13 years.

-- No 545 Pte John Morgan aged 38 years died at the regimental hospital on 23 Sept 1870 from a depressed fractured of the skull.
+23 Sep No 545 Pte John Morgan, aged 38 years died in the regimental hospital from a depressed fractured of the skull.
 He fell from a height of 9 feet into the urinal in the barrack yard at Lower St Elmo when under the influence of liquor.
 His head hit the upright fixed slate and he sustained a compound comminuted fracture of the right side of his skull.
 He had served for 13 years.

-- No 916 Pte Alfred Tuggle aged 26 years died at the regimental hospital from Typhus Fever.
+28 Sep No 916 Pte Alfred Tuggle, aged 26 years died in the regimental hospital from typhus fever.
 He had served for 7 years of which 3 and a half years were in Malta.
 Tuggle was a bandsman quartered at Lower St Elmo Barracks.
-He was admitted on 12 Sept with pains in his back and head, fever and jaundice.
-He became delirious, with a temperature of 104 F (40 C), and died on 28 Sept 1870.
+He was admitted on 12 September with pains in his back and head, fever and jaundice.
+He became delirious, with a temperature of 104 F (40 C), and died on 28 September.

-- No 3543 Pte John Sweeny aged 36 years died at the regimental hospital on 12 Oct 1870 from hypertrophy of heart.
+12 Oct No 3543 Pte John Sweeny, aged 36 years died in the regimental hospital from hypertrophy of his heart.
 He had served for 17 years, of which 3 yrs 4 months were in Malta.
-He was admitted on 12 Oct with palpitations and breathlessness and died suddenly while walking in the ward to his bed.
+He was admitted with palpitations and breathlessness and died suddenly while walking in the ward to his bed.

-- No 1289 Pte Charles Overhill aged 22 years died at Forrest Hospital on 8 Dec 1870, from Phthisis Pulmonalis.
+8 Dec No 1289 Pte Charles Overhill, aged 22 years died at Forrest Hospital from Phthisis Pulmonalis.

 In 1872, the 31st had an average strength of 132 men.
 It had 42 admissions (318/1000 mean strength) into hospital with 2 deaths in hospital (15.15/1000 mean strength).